Optional Course (Beginner, Pre-intermediate and Intermediate) of Japanese Language (free of charge)

 At the end of the course, students will receive a graduation diploma from UPB.
 Afterwards, they can apply for the international exam of Japanese language JLPT (Japanese-Language Proficiency Test) N5 (CEFR A1-A2) for the first year of study, N4 (CEFR A2) for the second year of study, and N4 or N3 (CEFR B1) for the third year of study.

 - get more insight and knowledge about the country and its people;

 - learn about language in general - differences compared to European languages;

 - understand intercultural differences;

-- read and speak simple sentences.
+- learn basic vocabulary, read and speak simple sentences.

 Duration: 1 year (two semesters, four hours a week).

-Two groups of 15-20 students will be formed.
+Three groups of 15-20 students will be formed.

 UPB students from all study cycles can sign up for the selection, except doctoral students in the extension period.